 Call The Colorado Insurance Bad Faith Lawyers At Burg Simpson

 If you’re frustrated with the way your insurance company is treating you after you filed a claim – whether it involves a motor vehicle accident, a house fire, or a disability – you have every right to fight for what you’re owed.
 Bad faith lawsuits can be exceedingly complex and require the expertise of personal injury attorneys who have years of experience handling hundreds of these types of cases.

 These cases can also result in large damage rewards, often because of generous punitive damage rulings.
 One of the better-known examples is a 2001 U.S. Supreme Court case, State Farm Mutual Auto.
 Ins.
 Co. v.
 Campbell, which overturned a $145 million jury verdict against State Farm Insurance.
 Bad faith cases can be slow, tedious endeavors, too.
 That’s because any underlying legal proceedings often have to be resolved first.
 The 2003 Campbell decision took more than two decades to reach its conclusion.

 Burg Simpson can help.
 We have decades of experience handling these sorts of intricate cases.
 We have an unmatched reputation in the legal community.
 We also have the resources to overcome the deep pockets of insurance companies to secure your benefits, negotiate, and settle bad faith claims.
 If need be, Burg Simpson can battle your insurance company in court if they won’t settle.

-A Burg Simpson’s Denver personal injury lawyer have helped many other consumers in Colorado receive the insurance benefits they deserve and recover compensation for the bad faith actions of their insurers.
+Each Burg Simpson personal injury lawyer has helped many other consumers in Colorado receive the insurance benefits they deserve and recover compensation for the bad faith actions of their insurers.
 Call us today at 303-792-5595 or fill out a free case evaluation form here for help before it’s too late.